wenxiliu/wenxiliu.github.io/_pages/about.md

 :   vision-based crowd understanding, image segmentation, and image processing, etc.

 News
+:   - The code of *Projecting Your View Attentively: Monocular Road Scene Layout Estimation via Cross-view Transformation* has been released.
-:   Three papers accepted in CVPR 2021!
+:   - Three papers accepted in CVPR 2021!
-:   One paper accepted in ECCV 2020!
+:   - One paper accepted in ECCV 2020!
-:   One paper accepted in IEEE VR 2020!
+:   - One paper accepted in IEEE VR 2020!

 <img src='/images/research_sum.jpg'>